stonepros/stone/mirroring/README.md

-# Mirroring Ceph
+# Mirroring Stone
-Ceph is primarily distributed from download.ceph.com which is based in the US.
+Stone is primarily distributed from download.ceph.com which is based in the US.

 However, globally there are multiple mirrors which offer the same content.
 Often faster than downloading from the primary source.

-Using the script found in this directory you can easily mirror Ceph to your local datacenter and serve packages from there to your servers.
+Using the script found in this directory you can easily mirror Stone to your local datacenter and serve packages from there to your servers.

 ## Guidelines
-If you want to mirror Ceph please follow these guidelines:
+If you want to mirror Stone please follow these guidelines:
 * Please use a mirror close to you
 * Do not sync in a shorter interval than 3 hours
 * Avoid syncing at minute 0 of the hour, use something between 0 and 59.